 - October 30, 2017

-- by Paul Davis, Marketing Manager at Columbia Forest Products
+- by Paul Davis, Compliance, Risk and Certification Manager

 The kitchen is the most frequently remodeled room in the home.
 It’s also one of the most personal spaces, with homeowners desiring individual looks and styles that can range from ultra-contemporary to formal.